JoeVirtual/KonFoo/docs/pointer.rst

                         value='0x0'))])

-Size of the Data object
+Size of the Data Object
 -----------------------

 You can get the byte **size** of the `data object`_ referenced by the `pointer`_